stevemussmann/p12automation/README.md

 Step 2: You can then run the code with the following command.
 * Replace 'int' with the sequential event number for the current rapid response year.
-* Replace the paths in the command below with the paths to your progeny output text file, and the baseline genotype data in rubias format:
+* Replace the paths in the command below with the paths to your progeny output text file, and the baseline genotype data in rubias format.
+The 'progeny' file should be the text file output from progeny that has 'Pedigree' as the first column heading
 ```
 p12auto.py -e int -f /path/to/progeny/output -b /path/to/baseline
 ```

 The full list of command line options from the `--help` menu is below.
-Commands in the 'usage' line surrounded by brackets [] are optional:
 ```
 usage: p12auto.py [-h] -b BASELINE -e EVNUM -f INFILE [-m MINLOCI] [-r PATHTORCODE] [-w]

 options:
   -h, --help            show this help message and exit
   -b BASELINE, --baseline BASELINE
-                        Specify the path to the baseline.
+                        Specify the path to the baseline (required).
   -e EVNUM, --evnum EVNUM
-                        Specify the rapid response event number for your current year.
+                        Specify the rapid response event number for your current year (required).
   -f INFILE, --infile INFILE
-                        Specify the text file output from Progeny.
+                        Specify the text file output from Progeny (required).
   -m MINLOCI, --minloci MINLOCI
                         Provide the minimum number of loci required to report an assignment.
-Default = 80 loci.
+Default = 80 loci (optional).
   -r PATHTORCODE, --pathtorcode PATHTORCODE
-                        Provide the path to the R functions for rubias.
+                        Provide the path to the R functions for rubias (optional.
   -w, --nowarn          Supresses R console warnings.
-Invoke this option to stop supression of R console warnings.
+Invoke this option to stop supression of R console warnings (optional).
 ```

 ## Outputs